Anti-Inflammatory Diet Plan →

 Jump to Recipe

-These BBQ Asian Pork Lettuce Wraps are cooked in the Instant Pot or on the stovetop and served in lettuce wraps with purple cabbage, crushed nuts, and fresh cilantro.
+These BBQ Asian Pork Lettuce Wraps are cooked in the Instant Pot or on the stovetop and served in crunchy lettuce with purple cabbage, crushed nuts, and fresh cilantro.
 Easy to meal prep, they’re sweet, tangy, and perfect for lunch or a light summer dinner!

 Perfect Pork Lettuce Wraps